muggin/dl-notes/notes/neural-latent-ext-summ.md

 	- Generated training data by finding pairs that maximize ROUGE between input and summary sentences
 - Instead of obtaining per sentence target labels using heuristics, treat prediction vector as latent variable
 - Train extractive model using REINFORCE algorithm:
-	- Use single sample
+	- Single sample to estimate expected value
-	- Use reward from weighted "recall" and "precision" scores between extracted sentences and human written summary
+	- Reward from weighted _recall_ and _precision_ scores between extracted sentences and human written summary
-	- Use sentence-compression model to obtain "recall" and "precision" scores
+	- Sentence-compression model to obtain _recall_ and _precision_ scores

 #### Experiments